selabhvl/dat250public/expassignments/expass2.md

 - technical problems that you encountered during installation and use of Java Persistence Architecture (JPA) and how you resolved

-- a link to your code for 2 above.
+- a link to your code for experiment 2 above.
 Make sure the included test case passes!

 - an explanation of how you inspected the database tables and what tables were created.
 For the latter, you may provide screenshots.